Social Mobility Sub-Committee

 - A mentoring scheme, in conjunction with the Social Mobility Foundation, aimed at assisting those at university to realise their potential.
 This is now in its second year and the pool of mentors has doubled from nine to eighteen, currently mentoring nineteen students.

-In addition to developing these two existing projects, the SC will be exploring possible new projects that it can pursue alone or with others at the Inn, and will be working closely with the education department and possibly the pre-call committee to see how it can assist and encourage social mobility.
+In addition to developing these two existing projects, the SC will be exploring possible new projects that it can pursue alone or with others at the Inn, and will be working closely with the membership and education department and possibly the Pre-call committee to see how it can assist and encourage social mobility.

 Who we are